 - Is follow-up provided in person, or may I make use of telehealth?

 Additionally there are post-procedure considerations to think through.
 Many people face concerns with regards to the risk of contracting COVID-19 after being in the hospital, so talk to your medical professional in regards to the need to self-monitor for symptoms, and for tips about any further safeguards you might need to take, for example, avoiding contact with other people for some time, wearing gloves or a mask in the home when others are there, additional sanitizing measures to take, etc. The doctor may suggest taking your oxygen levels and temperature at home.
 If so, make sure to purchase a thermometer and pulse oximeter.

 Once you’re satisfied with the answers you’ve received along with the assurance that the procedure is safe to schedule, contact Continuum.
 Our transitional care services can help make sure that everything is taken care of before, during, and after your procedure, including transportation, picking up groceries and prescription medications, helping you get settled in back at home and monitoring for any variations in condition, and much more.
-Connect with us any time at (314) 863-9912 and learn more about how we provide the kind of assisted home care St. Louis and other surrounding areas recommend most.
+Connect with us any time at (314) 863-9912 and learn more about our senior home care in St. Charles and surrounding communities.
 If you’d like to learn more about the specific areas that we serve in Missouri, please visit our Service Area page.